eliseoalcaraz/game123C/README.md

     git clone <repository-url>
     ```

-    Replace `<repository-url>` with the actual URL of the repository (e.g., from GitHub or GitLab).
+    Replace `<repository-url>` with the actual URL of the repository on the Github.
 This will create a local copy of the project on your machine.

 ### 2. Create a New Branch
 - In the issues section of the repository, there's a button for creating a branch.